katgaw/venture_finding_with_deep_learning/README.md

 ---

 ## Methodologys
-This project helps a venture-capitalist firm to direct funding to potentially successful businesses.
+This project helps a venture-capital firm to direct funding to potentially successful businesses.
 A deep-learning model trains on over 30.000 organizations and predicts if an applicant business is going to become successful.
 The dataset takes on the following form:

 ![snippet of our code](Images/image1.png)